 2014 Greenshields Prize

-Results of the 2014 Greenshields Prize deliberations will be announced in August 2014 at the Symposium Celebrating 50 Years of Traffic Flow Theory in Portland, Oregon.
+Results of the 2015 Greenshields Prize deliberations will be announced in August 2015 at the ISTTT21 in Kobe Japan.